biosustain/goodbye-genbank/README.rst

 This package converts `SeqFeature <http://biopython.org/DIST/docs/api/Bio.SeqFeature.SeqFeature-class.html>`_ sequence annotations from NCBI GenBank records to a common and simplified format.
-GenBank feature annotations have a feature key and reasonably well defined qualifiers, but non-standard and discontinued feature types and qualifiers are commonly used, and often the feature key is something someone made up and not a valid GenBank feature key.
+GenBank feature annotations have a feature key and reasonably well defined qualifiers, but non-standard and discontinued feature types and qualifiers are commonly used and often the feature key is something someone made up and not a valid GenBank feature key.
 And even when a valid GenBank feature key is used, it is often incomplete and useless without additional details in the qualifiers.

 This package converts most feature keys to appropriate `Sequence Ontology <http://www.sequenceontology.org/>`_ terms used by GFF3 and SBOL.
 Non-standard qualifiers are repaired or removed.